 By Gordon Harris, Adapted By Trenna Ahlstrom

 In our modern society, we can all feel overwhelmed at times.
 Teens are no exception.
 They may feel like they are stuck in a bad situation that will never change or that they will never be able to achieve high ideals or live up to others expectations.
 These feeling can lead us to act out and engage in risky or harmful behaviors.
 Noting Meditation is one of many methods RedCliff Ascent uses to help students with negative thoughts and feelings that may arise in our day-to-day life.

 Noting Meditation is the final element of Mindfulness Practice use at RedCliff Ascent.
 Combined with Loving-Kindness Meditation [Link to Mindfulness 2 of 4] and Square Breathing [Link to Mindfulness 3 of 4], these mindfulness tools can help us gain greater awareness of and mastery over ourselves.

-Noting Meditation is a method of training our present moment awareness by labeling sensations, thoughts, and emotions.
+Noting Meditation is a method of training our present moment awareness by labelling sensations, thoughts, and emotions.
 Because noting practice encourages people to notice that their thoughts and feelings are not lasting, regularly practicing Noting Meditation helps people to see that change is fundamental to life.
 It develops awareness of one’s self, acceptance of what is and cultivates greater equanimity amid the dynamic rise and fall of everyday life.